Skip to main content

 Get credit for what you already know

-Recognition of Prior Learning (RPL) is a way for students to receive course credit for knowledge, skills and competencies they gained outside of a classroom — for example, through professional experience, workplace training, certifications, or self-directed learning.
-RPL focuses specifically on non-formal and informal learning and sits within Concordia’s broader framework for recognition of acquired competencies (RAC).
+Recognition of Prior Learning (RPL) is a way for to receive course credit for knowledge, skills and competencies gained outside of a classroom, through professional experience, workplace training, certifications, or self-directed learning.

-• Save time – RPL can reduce the number of courses you need to finish your program.
+• Save time – reduce the number of courses you need to finish your program

 Eligibility and regulations

-• You must be a current student in a Concordia degree or certificate program.
+• You must be a current student in, or admitted to a Concordia degree, certificate or diploma program.

 • RPL applications are only accepted for programs that offer RPL evaluation.

-• Typically, applicants will have 3–5 years of relevant experience acquired prior to starting the program; departments may set other criteria.
+• Typically, your must have 3–5 years of relevant experience acquired prior to starting the program.
+Departments may set other criteria.

 What RPL can and can't be used for

-• Can: Be awarded for courses that count toward your program concentration (majors, minors, specializations, honours or certificates).
+• Can: Be awarded for courses that count toward your program or program concentration (majors, minors, specializations, Honours or certificates).
 Credit is granted only when a department confirms your competencies match the course learning outcomes.

 • Cannot: Be used for out-of-program electives or to satisfy Concordia’s general education requirement.